pgiambuzzi/INF502/Assignment1.md

 11. Now repeat item 9, but proceed with the manual merge (editing B.py).
 All implemented methods are needed.
 Explain your procedure.
 ```
-I changed the B.py files in both branches so that they matched, committed the chaanges using git commit -a -m, and then merged the branches using git merge math.
+I changed the B.py files in both branches using the nano function so that they matched, committed the changes using git commit -a -m, and then merged the branches using git merge math.

 ```